cclaunch/SMSconnectors/README.md

 form the socket.
 One side is marked Socket for Board and the other is marked Insert in Sockets.

+To ensure a good connection between the flat fingers of this connector and the actual SMS card being inserted, I recommend soldering on Harwin RFI Shield Fingers, part S7261-45R, which are 1.5mm wide surface mount parts that solder onto the fingers of the connector and have a springy top side.

 By placing the side with the fingers down, a pair have fingers inside the sandwich in the proper orientation to siip over an SMS card or paddle board.
 There is an extraneous set of fingers